 All gobies are similar, with the brightly coloured males featuring a blue, black and white splash on their dorsal fins.
 During courtship, the male extends its fins and swims with a jerky motion around the selected site.
 Male Edgbaston Gobies select a site for the females to lay their eggs.
 This is often a cave beneath a rock or vegetation.
 Males guard the egg patch until the eggs hatch.

 The male guides the female to the site and spawning occurs at night and lasts about an hour.
 The fish lay between 40 and 100 eggs, which are attached to the roof of the cave or rock.
-Hatching happens after about 10 days and usually last two or three days.
+Hatching happens after about 10 days and usually lasts two or three days.
 The process occurs year round but is less common in winter.

 Gobies grow to no more than about 6cm.
 They seem to disperse between springs during rainfall events.
 Otherwise the springs are very stable environments little changed by drought, and stable population sizes reflect this.